permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

 A schema serves as a logical representation, organizing resources and actions, and also includes metadata annotations.

-## Domain
+## Namespace

-Additionally, a schema can be further subdivided into domains, offering enhanced granularity in resource management.
-A domain provides another level of logical representation, particularly advantageous for schemas employing a `Domain-Driven Design` (`DDD`) approach.
-By structuring schemas into domains, users can streamline development efforts and ensure architectural coherence.
+Additionally, a schema can be further subdivided into namespaces, offering enhanced granularity in resource management.
+A namespace provides another level of logical representation, particularly advantageous for schemas employing a `Domain-Driven Design` (`DDD`) approach.
+By structuring schemas into namespaces, users can streamline development efforts and ensure architectural coherence.

 ```json
 {